wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 ![Specify time interval](assets/img/scheduled-tasks/specify-time-interval.png){.cInlineImage-full}

-Once you specify the time interval and proceed to deploy, Choreo starts the process of deploying an API to the default development environment as shown below.
+Once you specify the time interval and proceed to deploy, Choreo starts the process of deploying an API to the default development environment as shown below:

 ![Deploy scheduled task](assets/img/scheduled-tasks/deploy-scheduled-task.png){.cInlineImage-full}

 Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to its runtime(data plane) clusters.
-Under the hood, the data plane of Choreo runs on a Kubernetes stack and therefore benefits from all its features such as auto-scaling, auto-healing, secret management, liveness, readiness checks, etc.
+Under the hood, the data plane of Choreo runs on a Kubernetes stack, benefitting from all its features such as auto-scaling, auto-healing, secret management, liveness, readiness checks, etc.

 Once you deploy the scheduled task to the development environment, the system exposes it through an API Gateway with API security turned on.